H.R.2166 - Global Health Security Act of 2020116th Congress (2019-2020)

 (7) support collaboration, as appropriate, between United States universities, and public and private institutions in target countries and communities to promote health security and innovation.

-(b) Coordination.—The President, acting through the Special Advisor for Global Health Security, shall coordinate, through a whole-of-government approach, the efforts of relevant Federal departments and agencies in the implementation of the strategy required under subsection (a) by—
+(b) Coordination.—The President, acting through the United States Coordinator for Global Health Security, shall coordinate, through a whole-of-government approach, the efforts of relevant Federal departments and agencies in the implementation of the strategy required under subsection (a) by—

 (1) establishing monitoring and evaluation systems, coherence, and coordination across relevant Federal departments and agencies; and